Web hosting is a service that provides organizations and individuals with a platform to store their website files and make them accessible online.

 Let’s see which web hosting is the best for you to get started with:

-- Shared hosting – best for personal use
+- Best Shared hosting – best for personal use

-- VPS hosting – best for small to medium-sized businesses
+- Best VPS hosting – best for small to medium-sized businesses

-- Cloud hosting – best value for money and best for large businesses
+- Best cloud hosting – best value for money and best for large businesses

 Web hosting is a must for any website